xcart/xcart-docs/_pages/kb_en/upgrades/index.md

 categories:
   - home
 ---
 Software upgrades are important as they allow your store to stay secure and up-to-date with the latest features released.
-Hence make sure you upgrade your X-Cart store regularly.
+For this reason you should make sure you upgrade your X-Cart store regularly.

-X-Cart software code and modules are upgraded independently from each other to ensure data safety and overall software stability.
-If anything goes wrong with the modules' upgrade, you can simply disable the modules in question not affecting the main store functioning.
+X-Cart software code and addons are upgraded independently from each other to ensure data safety and overall software stability.
+If anything goes wrong with an addon upgrade, you can simply disable the addon that may have caused the problem without affecting the main store functioning.

 _In this section_ :